HackGT/registration/README.md

 THEME_FILE | Specify a path for the `theme.css` file, which will be loaded last at every page.
 FAVICON_FILE | Path to the favicon file (default is no favicon).
 FAVICON_FILE_BASE64 | Same as `FAVICON_FILE_BASE64` but the file is base64 encoded.
+HELPSCOUT_INTEGRATION_ENABLED | Whether to enable the backend API endpoint that can provide a dynamic app for Help Scout (default: false)
+HELPSCOUT_INTEGRATION_SECRET_KEY | A random, 40-character long string of letters, numbers, and symbols.
+Must also be entered in Help Scout; see the Setting Up Help Scout integration section for more information.  (required if Help Scout integration is enabled)
+HELPSCOUT_BEACON_ENABLED | Whether to show the Help Scout Beacon on certain frontend pages (default: false) HELPSCOUT_BEACON_ID | Unique ID for the Beacon provided by Help Scout (required if Beacon functionality is enabled) HELPSCOUT_BEACON_SUPPORT_HISTORY_SECRET_KEY | Secret key provided by Help Scout for the Beacon Support History option (required if Beacon functionality is enabled)

 ## Contributing